MIT-LCP/mimic-iv-website/content/basics/identifiers.md

 # Patient identifiers

 Patients are identified in the database using three possible identifiers: `subject_id`, `hadm_id`, and `stay_id`.
-Every unique patient is assigned a unique `subject_id`, all unique hospitalizations are assigned a unique `hadm_id`, and finally all unique ward stays are assigned a unique `stay_id`.
-In this context, a ward is a distinct area of the hospital, and a new `stay_id` is assigned to a patient if the hospital patient tracking system records that they have been moved from one room to another.
+Every unique patient is assigned a unique `subject_id`, all unique hospitalizations are assigned a unique `hadm_id`, and finally all unique ward stays are assigned a unique `transfer_id`.
+In this context, a ward is a distinct area of the hospital, and a new `transfer_id` is assigned to a patient if the hospital patient tracking system records that they have been moved from one room to another.

+However, many patients will move from one specific location to another, but practically their type of care has not changed.
+A good example is a patient moving bed locations within an ICU: these changes result in the patient having a new `transfer_id`, but the patient never left the ICU and we would consider this as a continuous episode of care.
+In order to alleviate this issue, we have created a `stay_id`, which is retained across all ward stays of the same type occurring within 24 hours of each other.
+That is, if a patient leaves and returns to the ICU within 24 hours, they will have the same `stay_id` for the second ICU stay.

 ## `subject_id`